ZnShengPKU/SimpleAccount/README.md

 A cross-platform desktop accounting application built with Electron, React, TypeScript, and Tailwind CSS.

-Completely built by ChatGPT and TRAE Solo.
+Completely built by ChatGPT and TRAE Solo (This readme as well).

 ## Features